 My Mother’s Faith, My Faith

-Just after Christmas this past year my husband, Randy, and I travelled with our daughter, Sara, and her family to Louisiana to celebrate Christmas with my sister’s family, including her two daughters and families, and my mom.
+Just after Christmas this past year my husband, Randy, and I traveled with our daughter, Sara, and her family to Louisiana to celebrate Christmas with my sister’s family, including her two daughters and families, and my mom.
 It’s a long drive to Springhill, Louisiana, from Charlotte, North Carolina, especially with toddlers.
 But it was worth it.
 Though our festivities wouldn’t be on Christmas day, we didn’t care.
 It had been years since we had all been together.
 We were glad just to be in the same place at one time, no matter what day we celebrated.

 The evening after we arrived all sixteen of us piled into my mom’s living room to share presents.
 Four generations listened to the reading of Luke’s account describing the Savior’s birth.
 As we finished the reading, my mom, called Mimi by the grand- and great-grandchildren, spoke.
 “It’s our responsibility as the older generation to tell the younger generation about how God has shown his love to us.
 I want you to know that God has been faithful.
 He has done everything He said He would do.
 He keeps his promises.”